To form a nonprofit corporation follow the steps below or have a professional service handle the paperwork for you:

 An EIN, or Employer Identification Number, is a 9-digit number required by all business and nonprofit entities under law in order to effectively track their financial activity.
-Think of it as a social security number for your nonprofit, but it will also make it possible to legally hire paid employees if needed and open up a bank account in Step 10.
+Think of it as a social security number for your nonprofit, but it will also make it possible to legally hire paid employees if needed and open up a bank account.

 Almost every transaction your nonprofit engages in will require an EIN.
 That said, you can get one quickly and free of charge by applying online through the IRS Website.